Poetschke/Ecodist/Example_01/readme.md

 Now the programme should create a folder with the current date as name and the input and the output will be stored in it.

-!Notice!: The gird constant can cause long calculation times.
+!Notice!: The grid constant can cause long calculation times.
 In the given example the calculation on a standard PC varies from 7 seconds (for a=5 mm) to 35 minutes (for a=0.5 mm).